DATAMATH CALCULATOR MUSEUM

 Download manual: (US: 2.3M Bytes)

 Texas Instruments introduced with this TI-150 in December 1974 a rather unusual calculator combining the wedge-shaped housing of the TI-2550 with the basic functionality of the Datamath II a.k.a.
-TI-2550-II and a Panaplex Style gas-discharge display.
-A small detail reveals the position of the TI-150 in Texas Instruments' "Basic Calculator Portfolio": The silver trim around the display frame, known from the first generation of the SR-10, placed it obviously in the upper-right corner of price over performance.
+TI-2500-II and a Panaplex Style gas-discharge display.
+A small detail reveals the position of the TI-150 in Texas Instruments' "Basic Calculator Portfolio": The silver trim around the display frame, known from the first generation of the SR-10, placed it obviously in the upper-right corner of the price over performance chart.

-The date code 465 stamped on the backside of the featured TI-150 would indicate a manufacturing date in week 46 of November in the year 1975, to our understanding rather unlikely.
+The Date code 465 stamped on the backside of the featured TI-150 would indicate a manufacturing date in week 46 of November in the year 1975, to our understanding rather unlikely.
 We assume that this calculator was serviced in November 1975.

-Dismantling this TI-150 manufactured probably in December 1974 or January 1975 reveals a design centered around a TMS0852 single-chip calculator circuit compared to e.g. the TMS0803 located in the TI-2500-II.
-Please notice the date code 7443 (third week of October 1974) printed on the TMS0852.
+Dismantling this TI-150 manufactured in November 1974 reveals a design centered around a TMS0852 single-chip calculator circuit compared to e.g. the TMS0803 located in the TI-2500-II.
+Please notice the Date code 7443 (third week of October 1974) printed on the TMS0852.

 The TMS0852 found its way with slightly modifications into the Canon Palmtronic LD-series.
 Don't miss the LD-80.